 The penalty groups are arranged according to perceived danger, with Group 1 possessing those drugs with no accepted medical use and a high possibility of addiction, and group 4 being the opposite.
 All drugs are classified into these groups, which will then dictate whether your charge will be a misdemeanor or felony.
 Marijuana is charged differently from these groups, though under similar rules.

 Get assistance with your drug possession charges today!
-Contact The Law Office of Rene A. Flores, PLLC now!
+Contact our drug possession lawyer in Hidalgo County now!